OpenNeuroDerivatives/ds005559-mriqc/README.md

 # ds005559 - MRIQC derivatives

-This dataset is a BIDS Derivatives dataset resulting from running MRIQC vVERSION on [ds005559](https://openneuro.org/datasets/ds005559).
+This dataset is a BIDS Derivatives dataset resulting from running MRIQC v25.0.0rc0 on [ds005559](https://openneuro.org/datasets/ds005559).

 ## Methods